Posted on Oct 16, 2019

-After receiving an abnormal mammogram report, Reyes was confused with the results.
+After receiving an abnormal mammogram report, Jennifer was confused by the results.
 Ambiguous terminology left her feeling stressed, scared, and alone.

 I felt as though I didn’t have any guidance.
 No one talked to me.
 No one explained to me what it meant to have “probably negative” results.

-After getting a secon opinion from DocPanel, she was able to get the peace of mind every woman deserves.
+With a second opinion from DocPanel, she was able to get the peace of mind every woman deserves.
 Here is her story.

 When I turned 40 my doctor told me I needed to start mammograms.
 With all the horror stories I’d heard, I wasn’t happy about this.

 On the morning of my first mammogram appointment, I was so freaked out.
 I didn’t want my breasts to be a pancake!
 I was terrified.
 I thought it would be gruesome.
 When the technician began the exam, I was so nervous I cried in front of her.

 But, to my surprise, the exam wasn’t bad at all.
 The whole process went by fast.
 And the metal plates just felt like a really strong hug.
 So when I came in for my next appointment, I thought, “okay, this is no problem.”
 Unfortunately, my second one was terrible.
 I cried through the entire thing.
 The technician was so cold and the procedure was just really hurting me.
 Because you can’t wear any lotion or deodorant, your skin gets dry.
 So if it catches and pulls - it can be really uncomfortable.

 I ended up skipping my next mammogram.
 Partially because I dreaded it so much, but more so because of scheduling issues, and well … life.
 But anyways, this last year - I wanted to get back on track with my annual mammograms.